 To make this happen, we need your help.

 We’re asking for donations to cover the costs of building and launching a new online home for Dark Mountain.
 You can send a one-off amount, or set up a small monthly subscription – or if you’d like to talk about other forms of support, then you can get in touch.
 Everything you need to know is here, on our new fundraising campaign page.

 How ambitious we can be with the next phase of Dark Mountain depends on the level of support we get, so at this stage we’re not setting a fundraising target or a deadline – but we’ll tell you more as we go along.

 Meanwhile, thank you for reading and sharing the work we publish.
 From the crowdfunding of the manifesto onwards, everything Dark Mountain has done over the years has been made possible by the support of friends, collaborators and readers.
 We don’t take that for granted – and wherever things go next, however dark it gets, we’re thankful for the journey we’ve been on with you.

-[Over the following six months, Dark Mountain succeeded in raising over £37,000 to fund the creation of a new online edition which launched in June 2018.]
+Published on the Dark Mountain website as the closing essay in a series reflecting on the political events of 2016 — and to launch the campaign that crowdfunded the new online edition of Dark Mountain.
+Over the following six months, we succeeded in raising over £37,000 to fund the creation of a new online edition which launched in June 2018.